karloluis/SexyCandies/Text-ENG.md

 She has won several competitions amongst her peers such as the "Christmas Card" elaborated in chocolate,

-"Thr Gingerbread House", and the "Christmas Coquito" which she made out of chocolate and served in chocolate cups.
+"The Gingerbread House", and the "Christmas Coquito" which she made out of chocolate and served in chocolate cups.

 She is presently enrolled in the Culinary Arts Associate's Degree Programme in the Universidad del Este pursuing another passion.